SevenHillsSchool/battleboard-mtwyford/README.md

 # battleboard
 Exploration of simple Arrays in Java

-# battleboard
-Exploration of simple Arrays in Java

 As a continuation of the units in Java - beyond simple primitive data types and String manipulation, it's time to think a little deeper about how we can manipulate, access, store data in Java.

 Think of the example of a teacher with a class of 20 students, creating a simple roster.